Aaron-Bopp/TIM/00_Meta/Primary Sources/gender-dysphoria-bible/1 What is Gender.md

 Indeed, these are all cultural factors; things which have developed within the population over time.
 Regardless of being essentially “made up”, they are still strongly gendered and a person tends to connect to the gendered habitus of their internal [[self]], without even realizing they are doing it.
 When we are denied access to those social aspects, this results in discomfort with one’s social position in life.

 John Money’s experiments attempted to confirm his belief that [[gender]] is entirely a social construct, and that any child can be raised to believe themselves to be whatever they were taught to be.
-His experiment was a massive failure (see the Biochemical Dysphoria section). [[Gender]] does not change, every human is the same [[gender]] at 40 that they were at 4.
+His experiment was a massive failure (see the Biochemical Dysphoria section). [[gender]] does not change, every human is the same [[gender]] at 40 that they were at 4.
 What changes is our own personal understanding of our [[gender]] as we mature as individuals.

 These negative symptoms ([[depression]], [[derealization]], [[social discomfort]]) are the symptoms of [[gender dysphoria]].